hb9fxq/flexlib-go/readme.md

 ## Tools

-### smartsdr-iqtransfer
+### Binary "smartsdr-iqtransfer"
-Tool to transfer DAX IQ data from a FRS 6K Radio on any platform.
-Get the latest file for your platform from https://github.com/hb9fxq/flexlib-go/releases
+Tool to transfer DAX IQ data from a FRS 6K Radio to any platform.

-Run SmartSDR for Windows, Mac or IOS on any machine, while pulling the IQ data at any other computer in the network.
+When you run smartsdr-iqtransfer, make sure, that you select the matching DAX IQ channel in Smartsdr.

-When you run iq-transfer, make sure, that you select the matching DAX IQ channel in Smartsdr.
-(See option CH in options below) (Yes, it must run to use IQ-transfer ...for now)
+fCenter is the center of the GUI Panadapter

 _Options:_
 * **RADIO** IP address of the radio